Ibrahim-almafrajy/0-H8/README.md

 3. Enable **Developer Mode** (toggle in the top right).
 4. Click **Load unpacked** and select the `zerohate-chrome-extension` folder.
 5. Open Instagram and see the extension in action.
+6. Note: You have to refresh before it's applied

 ---